Wondering how to write a positive review or testimonial for your awesome wedding photographer ; ) with a ton of sample templates you can use?

 ‘I loved working with Chiharu because every communication reminded me that she cared, listened, was flexible as we were forced to change our plans.
 She was also a great team player, collaborating extensively with our wedding planner and videographer to bring our wedding dreams to life’.

 What did the photographer do that sticks out in your mind?

 Was there something – no matter how little – that your photographer did for you that really touches you?
 For example, did he/she help you put on your shoes?
 Stay a little extra for you?
 Send you a thoughtful gift?
 Make your elderly aunt laugh?
 Cram 150 people into the frame for an impromptu group photo?
 Photoshop out an entire busload of tourists from the background?
 If they went above and beyond, tell people!

 What did you think of the finished photos?

 Be as personal as you can here.
 It’s a great opportunity to explain how the finished photos affected you or changed you.
 Rather than just saying ‘the pics are lovely’ or ‘We love the photos’, how about something like,

 ‘The first time my now-husband and I saw the photos, we melted!
 We had a date night and snuggled up on the couch, and loaded the photos onto our big screen.
 My husband cried the first time he saw our first look photos, just like he did the first time he saw me in my wedding dress!’

 ‘I had no idea our small, low-key wedding could look so incredibly beautiful.
-The finished photos ooze class, sophistication and refinement.
+The finished photos ooze sophistication, refinement as well as fun!
 Not bad for a simple backyard wedding!
-Paula had a way of elevating our little wedding and made it look a million bucks’.
+Pilar had a way of elevating our little wedding and made it look a million bucks’.